claudioandre-br/packages/john-the-ripper/readme.md

 **[1] Note:** This step assumes you already have a recent version of WinZip installed, and that you know how to use it.
 If not, you can get WinZip and information about the program at www.winzip.com.

 ### Running OpenCL
-Some adjustments might be required to allow John the Ripper detect your GPU hardware.
-If you are facing problems, please, ask for support.
-That said, it works perfectly:
+Some adjustments may be necessary to allow John the Ripper detect your GPU hardware.
+If you are facing problems, please ask for support.
+* That being said, the first advice to be given to anyone facing Windows problems would be:
+  * replacing cygwin's OpenCL library `cygOpenCL-1.dll` with OpenCL.dll installed in System32 should make everything _almost_ work.

 ![image](https://user-images.githubusercontent.com/1702923/34458379-c1ec23a4-edb7-11e7-8913-e500a87d38ab.png)